-Analysis: There are four main objectives addressed in this text revision regarding planned
+Analysis: There are four main objectives addressed in this text revision regarding planned development.
+The following is an explanation of each of the four main items addressed:

 The rationale behind a reduction in the minimum net lot area required for Planned Development consideration is to open the possibility of the Planned Development process to a greater number of property owners.
 As the City becomes more developed and dense, it is critical to have a mechanism for development that provides some flexibility when needed.
 The reduction in the minimum net lot area required for Planned Development consideration will most likely result in the possibility for a larger number of parcels across the City to be eligible for this important land use tool.
 By amending and enhancing the entire Planned Development chapter, and by lowering the net lot minimum, the City increases the potential for development that is consistent with and compatible with existing development.